STRATEGIC DIRECTION

 Dr. Kathy Roth – President

-Dr. Kathy Roth is a retired U.S. Army veteran with over 25 years of service.
+Dr. Kathy Roth is a certified Equine-Facilitated Learning (EFL) practitioner (HERD Institute), as well as a certified change management professional.
+She is a retired U.S. Army veteran with more than 25 years of service.
 During this time, Kathy made personal sacrifices and served with honor.
-After retiring from the military, Kathy had a transformative experience that changed their life.
+After receiving her honorable discharge from the military, Kathy had a transformative experience that changed their life.

-In 2017-2018, Kathy was experiencing depression and anxiety when they were invited to participate in an equine assisted experience at Ladd Farm in Bridgewater, NH.
-It was there that Kathy interacted with a 1200-pound horse and learned about themselves in a way they never had before.
+Approximately 15 years after leaving military service, Kathy experienced depression and anxiety related to PTSD.
+To help her heal, she was invited to participate in an equine assisted opportunity at Ladd Farm in Bridgewater, NH.
+It was there that Kathy interacted with 1200-pound horses and learned about herself in a way she had never before.
 This experience was a turning point for Kathy, and it inspired her to pursue new opportunities and challenges.

 Mental Health Provider (LCSW) | Trauma / Crisis Intervention Therapist | Blue Star Mother